Capsicum Californian Wonder Vegetable Seeds

 • Warm season annual, frost tender

-• Plant Height: Varies, typically up to 60 cm
+• Plant Height: Typically up to 60 cm, sometimes taller with good fertility

 Sow When: